adoptium/blog.adoptium.net/content/blog/gpg-signed-releases/index.md

 `binaries[0].package.signature_link` section of the file for the most recent version.

-The following example uses thenFor automation purposes, I will give an example using the [jq](https://stedolan.github.io/jq/) command line JSON parsing tool to pull out the information for Linux/x64 and download the product and the GPG signature using the `curl` command (change accordingly for other platforms)
+The following example uses the [jq](https://stedolan.github.io/jq/) command line JSON parsing tool to pull out the information for Linux/x64 and download the product and the GPG signature using the `curl` command (change accordingly for other platforms)